Kitchen and Other Stories

 Chopping Your Conkers For Your Natural Laundry Detergent

-When you are ready to do your laundry with the dry conkers, rehydrate 100 gms of conkers by pouring 500 ml boiling water and setting aside overnight to steep.
+When you are ready to do your laundry with the dry conkers, rehydrate 100 g of conkers by pouring 500 ml of boiling water over them and setting them aside overnight to steep.

 A bottle containing steeping conkers in water.